-Report: WSU hires former Minnesota assistant Jeff Phelps to coach defensive line
+WSU hires former Minnesota assistant Jeff Phelps to coach defensive line

 WSU hires Jeff Phelps as Joe Salavea's replacement on the defensive line

-Washington State has hired former Minnesota defensive line coach Jeff Phelps to replace Joe Salave’a as defensive line coach, according to CougFan.com, which broke the news Friday morning.
-The Seattle Times has since confirmed the news through independent sources.
+Washington State has hired former Minnesota defensive line coach Jeff Phelps to replace Joe Salave’a as defensive line coach, the Cougars announced Friday evening.

-Phelps, 40, has coached the defensive linemen at Minnesota from 2011-16, and helped lead the Gophers to a 17-12 win over WSU in last December’s Holiday Bowl.
+Phelps, 40, coached the defensive linemen at Minnesota from 2011-16, and helped lead the Gophers to a 17-12 win over WSU in last December’s Holiday Bowl.
 Phelps lost his job last month when the Gophers’ staff was fired and head coach Tracy Claeys was replaced by P.J.
 Fleck from Western Michigan.

+“Jeff is a passionate football coach and a true technician of the game,” WSU coach Mike Leach said in a news release.
+“He coaches with great energy, is a strong recruiter and brings with him a track record of being a part of great defenses.”

+During Phelps’ tenure at Minnesota, the Gophers went to five bowl games.
+Last season, they finished 9-4 and the defense ranked 12th nationally in tackles for loss, 14th in rushing yards allowed and 22nd in sacks.

 A Chicago, Ill. native, Phelps has spent his entire career in the Midwest.
 He played linebacker at Ball State from 1994-97, and also began his coaching career as a graduate assistant at Ball State.
 From that point, he climbed the ladder steadily, making stops at DePauw University and Hillsdale College before a four-year stint at Northern Illinois and then his tenure at Minnesota.